rmorshea/labox/docs/src/concepts/storables.md

 ## Class IDs

-The `class_id` within the [config][labox.core.storable.Storable.storable_config] of a `Storable` class uniquely identify it when saving and loading data.
+The `class_id` within the [config][labox.core.storable.Storable.storable_config] of a `Storable` class uniquely identifies it when saving and loading data.
 This is important because it's how Labox knows which class to use when reconstituting data.
 That means you should **never copy or change this value** once it's been used to save production data.
 On the other hand you are free to rename the class or move it to a different module